shrysr/sr-ds-docker/README.md

 > Why not just use the MatrixDS stack directly and add the missing packages as layers?
 >
-> Fair question and quite possible.
-It may seem childish, but I wanted to build these images by hand as my set of tools, even if the tools were largely similar to the MatrixDS stack.
+> In a sense, that is what I did, except that I constructed my own base image instead of relying on modifying a MatrixDS image.
+I also wanted to build these images by hand as my set of tools, even if the tools were largely similar to the MatrixDS stack.
 From whatever I've learned of Docker - the MatrixDS stack is quite efficient and the cascading + common dependency layer makes sense to use.
 There may be other methods, but this certainly appeared technically sensible.

 The main containers to be aware of, and also hosted on dockerhub are :